PRESS RELEASE

 These predators are often seen as competitors with hunters, but they appear to play a vital role in stemming more extreme spread of CWD,” noted Dr. Keen.
 “In short, if you want to protect hunting and other forms of wildlife-associated recreation associated with deer and elk, then protect mountain lions and allow them to deliver their gratis predator-cleansing services.
 Mountain lions are a deer and elk hunter’s best friend.”

-CATs believes that trophy hunting of mountain lions and bobcats is cruel and unsporting — a highly commercial, high-tech head-hunting exercise that doesn’t produce edible meat or sound wildlife management outcomes, but only orphaned cubs and social chaos among the surviving big cats.
+Cats Aren’t Trophies (CATs) is a broad and diverse coalition of Coloradans including nearly 100 wildlife and other organizations that believes that trophy hunting of mountain lions and bobcats is cruel and unsporting — a highly commercial, high-tech head-hunting exercise that doesn’t produce edible meat or sound wildlife management outcomes, but only orphaned cubs and social chaos among the surviving big cats.

-Sign up to get updates on VOTE YES ON 127 in your inbox
+Sign up to get CATs updates in your inbox

 and help us save Colorado's wild cats!